furkanaskin/TrickyNavigationSample/README.md

 Then extend your bottom tab fragments from BaseBottomTabFragment, don't forget to use utils functions when you try to navigate from tab starter fragments.

 BaseBottomTabFragment has `onBackPressedDispatcher` for handling back press.
-Also it has isNavigated boolean, because if it's trying to navigate in same tab or another tab we don't need to addCallback.
+Also it has isNavigated boolean, because if it's trying to navigate in same tab we don't need to addCallback.

 ```kotlin
 open class BaseBottomTabFragment : Fragment() {